-The Teaching and Training program of study prepares students for careers related to teaching, instruction, and creation of instructional and enrichment materials.
-The program of study introduces CTE concentrators to a wide variety of student groups and their corresponding needs.
+The Teaching and Training program of study prepares CTE learners for careers related to teaching, instruction, and creation of instructional and enrichment materials.
+The program of study introduces CTE learners to a wide variety of student groups and their corresponding needs.
 It familiarizes them with the processes for developing curriculum, coordinating educational content, and coaching groups and individuals.